 Alaska Native peoples bring talent, spirit, beauty and a great sense of comradery to signature events year-round.
 Modern Athabascan Indians from the Interior and Inupiat Eskimos of the Western Arctic Coast thrived without western amenities for hundreds of years.
 Cultural activities and art of all kinds are part of Alaska Native people’s daily lives.
-These endeavors, whether they be dancing, drumming, sporting activities or the creation of arts and crafts are all on display in authentic Alaska Native events that take place throughout the year.
+These endeavors, whether they are dancing, drumming, sporting activities or the creation of arts and crafts are all on display in authentic Alaska Native events that take place throughout the year.

 Fairbanks’ heart beats a little faster when the World Eskimo-Indian Olympics come to town.
 The energy-filled games of the far north are simply amazing.
 Endurance, agility and a bit of magic are all in the mix when viewing the sporting events and the athletes going for the gold.
-The Alaskan high kick, knuckle hop and the four man carry are just three of the many athletic events that boggle the mind.
-Imagine hopping on bare knuckles across an unforgiving floor…or flying eight feet into the air to kick a seal skin ball!
+The Alaskan high kick, knuckle hop and the four-man carry are just three of the many athletic events that boggle the mind.
+Imagine hopping on bare knuckles across an unforgiving floor…or flying eight feet into the air to kick a sealskin ball!